The U.S. dollar reached 635 Cuban pesos (CUP) this Wednesday in the informal market of the island, five pesos more than the previous day.

 The economist Elías Amor warned that the dollar could approach 1,000 CUP if macroeconomic imbalances are not corrected, in a warning he summarized as "Cuba on the brink".

-The OMFi warned that "if there is no negotiation with the United States, the new phase of isolation will exacerbate restrictions on foreign currency, imported goods, and productive inputs, leading to increased scarcity, social deterioration, and inflationary pressures."
+The OMFi warned that "if there is no negotiation with the United States, the new phase of isolation will exacerbate restrictions on foreign currency, imported goods, and productive inputs, leading to increased shortages, social deterioration, and inflationary pressures."

 1 USD = 635 CUP.